Image: First News

 - Does the website have an About Us or a Contact section?

-- Does it have a standard address such as .org.uk; .com?
+- Does it have a standard address such as .org, co.uk or .com?

 If the answer to any of these questions is 'no', encourage your child to check the story again before spreading the word.
 We all need to be more discerning and critical – we can’t afford to take the news at face value any more.

 Fake news, and the critical literacy skills children need to spot it, are at the heart of a new commission from the All-Party Parliamentary Group on Literacy.
-The commission will look at how our current education system prepares children for dealing with fake news and what needs to improve.
+The commission, due to report in the summer of 2018, will look at how our current education system prepares children for dealing with fake news and what needs to improve.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.